open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 But what if the available receivers don't meet your specific needs?
 Suppose you have a collection of shell scripts that provide custom metrics, and you want to export these to the OpenTelemetry Collector.
-You could write your own receiver, but this would require proficiency in Go programming language and potentially converting your scripts to Go.
+You could write your own receiver, but this would require proficiency in Go.

 Before embarking on this path, consider examining the available receivers more
 closely: Some of them are capable of assimilating metrics in different